18F/joining-18f/pages/benefits.md

 title: Benefits
 ---

-### Insurance Benefits
+### Insurance

-Health care plans that are offered for the state of California: [FEHB - CA](https://www.opm.gov/healthcare-insurance/healthcare/plan-information/plan-codes/2014/states/ca.asp#state)
+Explore health care plans offered for California: [FEHB - CA](https://www.opm.gov/healthcare-insurance/healthcare/plan-information/plan-codes/2014/states/ca.asp#state).

-Health care plans that are offered [for DC](http://www.opm.gov/healthcare-insurance/healthcare/plan-information/plan-codes/2014/states/dc.asp)
+Explore health care plans offered for [DC](http://www.opm.gov/healthcare-insurance/healthcare/plan-information/plan-codes/2014/states/dc.asp).

-There are also optional, additional dental and vision plans.
-There is a comparison tool at: [BENEFEDS](https://www.benefeds.com) (just throw in your zip code).
+Compare optional dental and vision plans at [BENEFEDS](https://www.benefeds.com); just throw in your zip code.

-There is also [Life Insurance](http://www.opm.gov/healthcare-insurance/life-insurance/) that you can opt in to as well.

-Government's version of a 401K : [Thrift Savings Plan](https://www.tsp.gov/)
+Most new employees are automatically covered by basic life insurance, with the option to elect into additional coverage.
+Find out more [here](http://www.opm.gov/healthcare-insurance/life-insurance/).

 ### Retirement

-Government's version of a 401K offers up to 5 percent matching: [Thrift Savings Plan](https://www.tsp.gov/)
+[Thrift Savings Plan](https://www.tsp.gov/), the government's version of a 401K, offers up to five percent matching.

 ### Teleworking

-Telework provides flexibility for an employee.
-It improves the morale and productivity of staff by allowing for greater collaboration amongst peers.
-18F recognizes these benefits and encourages working from home with the approval of their administrative supervisor or his/her designee.
-This policy adheres to and is in conjunction with [GSA's Mobility and Telework Policy](http://www.gsa.gov/graphics/staffoffices/GSAteleworkpolicy.pdf).
+Telework provides flexibility for employees.
+It improves morale and productivity by allowing for greater collaboration among peers.
+18F recognizes these benefits and encourages working from home with administrative supervisor (or designee) approval.
+This policy adheres to and is in conjunction with [GSA's mobility and telework policy](http://www.gsa.gov/graphics/staffoffices/GSAteleworkpolicy.pdf).

+### Commuter

+Employees who commute by public transportation may receive subsidies for commuting costs.
+This benefit aims to reduce traffic congestion, conserve energy, and improve air quality.